Atuoha/todioapp/README.md

-# todoapp
+# Todioapp

-A new Flutter project.
+A todo and accomplishment app built with Flutter

 ## Getting Started